- Campus Life

 Chemistry occupies a central place in the study of matter and life.
 Chemistry careers span the entire range of contemporary technologies.
 BS graduates in chemistry work in laboratories developing pharmaceuticals, cosmetics, energy resources, advanced materials for specific applications, solutions to environmental problems, and so on.

 A chemistry bachelor's degree is also excellent preparation for professional schools of medicine or dentistry, especially with the increasing dependence of medical research and practice on knowledge of living systems at the molecular level.
-With the MS or PhD in chemistry, a scientist can take responsibility for planning research and supervising laboratories.
+With the MS in chemistry, a scientist can take responsibility for planning research and supervising laboratories.
 Excellent career opportunities are found in private industry, in government laboratories, and in college and university chemistry and biochemistry departments.

 The Simmons College Department of Chemistry is approved by the American Chemical Society.
 We offer a number of special programs: